Hybrid (biology): Etymology

 The term hybrid is derived from Latin hybrida, used for crosses such as of a tame sow and a wild boar.
 The term came into popular use in English in the 19th century, though examples of its use have been found from the early 17th century.

 Conspicuous hybrids are popularly named with portmanteau words, starting in the 1920s with the breeding of tiger–lion hybrids (liger and tigon).
-Examples if this include the cama, pumapard, sturddlefish, and wholphin.
+Examples of this include the cama, pumapard, sturddlefish, and wholphin.

 As seen by different disciplines

 Animal and plant breeding

 From the point of view of animal and plant breeders, there are several kinds of hybrid formed from crosses within a species, such as between different breeds.
 Single cross hybrids result from the cross between two true-breeding organisms which produces an F1 hybrid (first filial generation).
 The cross between two different homozygous lines produces an F1 hybrid that is heterozygous; having two alleles, one contributed by each parent and typically one is dominant and the other recessive.
 Typically, the F1 generation is also phenotypically homogeneous, producing offspring that are all similar to each other.

 Double cross hybrids result from the cross between two different F1 hybrids (i.e., there are four unrelated grandparents).

 Three-way cross hybrids result from the cross between an F1 hybrid and an inbred line.
 Triple cross hybrids result from the crossing of two different three-way cross hybrids.
 Top cross (or "topcross") hybrids result from the crossing of a top quality or pure-bred male and a lower quality female, intended to improve the quality of the offspring, on average.

 Population hybrids result from the crossing of plants or animals in one population with those of another population.
 These include interspecific hybrids or crosses between different breeds.
 In biology, the result of crossing of two populations is called a synthetic population.

 In horticulture, the term stable hybrid is used to describe an annual plant that, if grown and bred in a small monoculture free of external pollen (e.g., an air-filtered greenhouse) produces offspring that are "true to type" with respect to phenotype; i.e., a true-breeding organism.